liferay/liferay-docs/userGuide/en/chapters/03-advanced-web-content-management.markdown

 ---

 Sites can be created through the Control Panel by a portal administrator.
-To add a site, click the *Sites* link on the left side of the Control Panel in the Portal section and then click *Add* in the toolbar.
-If there is at least one site template available, a dropdown menu will be shown allowing you to select a *Blank Site*.
-Other site templates will appear in the menu as they become available. *Site templates* provide a preconfigured set of pages, applications and content that can be used as the basis of the site.
+To add a site, click on *Sites* under the Portal section of the Control Panel and then click *Add*.
+If there is at least one site template available, a dropdown menu appears.
+Site templates provide a preconfigured set of pages, portlet applications, and content that can be used as the basis of a site's public or private page set.
+To create a site from scratch, select *Blank Site*.
+Otherwise, select the name of the site template you'd like to use.
+If you opt to create a site from a site template, you have to choose whether to copy the site template's pages as your new site's public or private page set.
+If other site templates are created, they will appear in the Add menu as they become available.
 The following figure shows the form that needs to be filled when creating a *Blank Site*.

 ![Figure 3.7: Adding a Site](../../images/01-add-site-screen.png)